generic-pers0n/Lines/README.md

 ### What is Lines?
 Lines is a basic calculator that calculates the slope, y-intercept, and equation for a linear graph.
 However, Lines can do many more things too.

+Lines only works UNIX and UNIX-like systems (Linux, macOS, FreeBSD, etc).
+Also, Lines is 64-bit only.

 ### Features
 * You can find a graph's equation, y-intercept, and slope using two coordinate points
 * You can find a graph's equation and y-intercept using the slope and one coordinate point